Sendirian Berhad (Private company limited by shares)

 - 2018 AEOI

-Tax residency – A company is resident in Malaysia if its management and control is conducted in Malaysia (at least one meeting of the board of directors is held in Malaysia during the year).
+Tax residency – A company is tax resident in Malaysia if its management and control are conducted in Malaysia (at least one meeting of the board of directors is held in Malaysia during the year).

 Tax rate – Corporate income tax standard rate is 24%.